 Pack your bag the night before

 If your exam requires a test booklet, calculator, pencils, pens or other supplies, be sure to pack them in your backpack or bag the night before your exam.
 It can be helpful to create a checklist of all the items you need, especially if you have more than one exam.
 In the morning, double check your bag and add any items you may have forgotten.
-It may also be good to pack a water bottle or snacks.
+It is also a good idea to pack a water bottle and snacks.

 Get there early

 Running late can increase anxiety before you even make it to your classroom.
 Instead of leaving at your usual time, set your alarm 10 or 15 minutes earlier, so you can make it to the exam room with plenty of time to spare.
 If you are getting up earlier than usual, be sure to get a good night’s sleep before exam day.
 Arriving early to your exam will allow you time to practice your calming techniques and get your materials ready.
 Plus, it can be a great opportunity to review your notes one last time before your test starts.

 Set a timeline

-If you struggle with time management, try to set a timeline for yourself.
+If you struggle with time management, try to set time intervals for yourself.
 For instance, it can be helpful to think about how long your exam is and how many questions you’ll need to answer.
 This can help you plan out how much time you may have per question.
 Keep in mind that some questions will come easier than others.
-If your exam also involves hands-on problems, try to leave yourself enough time to complete written or long-form questions, which will likely take longer than multiple choice.
+It’s also important to leave yourself enough time to complete written or long-form questions, which will likely take longer than multiple choice.
 Remind yourself that it’s also okay to skip questions if you feel like you’re running behind.
 You can always come back to them later.
 Just make sure you keep track of question numbers on your scantron to avoid potential errors.